KVLY-TV: Early years (1959–1968)

 In 1962, Ferris Traylor of Evansville, Indiana, acquired KXGO-TV as well as KNOX-TV in Grand Forks and KCND-TV (channel 12) in Pembina.
-The new ownership announced major plans to shuffle the first two stations by relocating channel 11 to a new, tall tower near Hillsboro, North Dakota and moving channel 10 completely from Grand Forks to Thief River Falls, Minnesota.
+The new ownership announced major plans to shuffle the first two stations by relocating channel 11 to a new, tall tower near Hillsboro, North Dakota, and moving channel 10 completely from Grand Forks to Thief River Falls, Minnesota.
 The station set up new local offices in the Manchester Building in Fargo and began planning the construction of a new, 2000 ft television tower.
-At the time, the tallest tower—located in Columbus, Georgia—was 1749 ft high.
+At the time, the tallest tower—located in Cusseta, Georgia—was 1749 ft high.
 On May 15, 1963, to dissociate itself from KXGO radio, the station changed its call sign to KEND-TV (for "Eastern North Dakota"); that month, the new tall tower received FCC approval.
 This facility would make KNOX-TV redundant by including Grand Forks in the enlarged channel 11 service area.
 Though delayed by the discovery that Bethlehem Steel had produced defective steel for the tower and two others across the country, the structure was completed on November 8, 1963, when a 113 ft antenna for channel 11 was affixed to the top of the 1950 ft mast.

 Built in 1964, the KVLY-TV mast was the world's tallest structure at completion.

 When the tower was due to be activated on February 1, 1964, KEND-TV changed its call sign again to KTHI-TV (for "Tower High"); technical questions pushed back the site switch to February 8.
 Coinciding with the change, the station moved into new studios south of Fargo.
 KNOX-TV was shut down, and its studio and office in Grand Forks was absorbed into the enlarged KTHI operation.

 Traylor's broadcasting interests were undergoing ownership changes even as channel 11 was acquired, as Milwaukee-based Polaris Industries acquired half of Traylor-owned Producers, Inc. in 1962 and the remainder in 1963.
 In 1966, Polaris merged with the Natco Corporation.
 It put KTHI-TV and KCND-TV on the market; despite an offer for the former by Don Burden of the Star Stations radio group, channel 11 was never sold and remained in the Natco fold post-merger.
 Natco's primary owner, J. B. Fuqua, renamed the firm Fuqua Industries in February 1967.
 During this time, in 1967, KTHI-TV moved its Grand Forks studio to larger quarters on 9th Avenue North.
 This came after the company considered originating half of KTHI's broadcast day from Grand Forks and the other half from Fargo.